Policy Governing Alcohol Service at Events sponsored by Graduate Student Organizations

 Philosophy on Alcohol Service at Washington University in St. Louis

 The Washington University in St. Louis Drug and Alcohol Policy affords recognized student groups the privilege of serving alcohol at certain events.
 As adults, students are expected to know and abide by all applicable state and federal laws and University policies and procedures.
 Ultimately, students are responsible for their own behavior; however, if a student group provides alcohol as part of their event they share in the responsibility to provide a safe environment for all attendees.
-If your group has questions, contact the Dean of your School or the Office of the Graduate School of Arts and Sciences.
+If your group has questions, contact the Dean of your school or the Office of the Graduate School.

 Distribution of Alcohol